Agnes Geijer

-Agnes Geijer (26 October 1898 – 17 July 1989) was a Swedish textile historian and archaeologist.
+Agnes Teresa Geijer (26 October 1898 – 17 July 1989) was a Swedish textile historian and archaeologist.

 Life

 Geijer became the head of the textile conservation atelier Pietas in 1930.
 She received a doctoral degree from Uppsala University in 1938, and became employed at the Swedish History Museum in 1941.
 She was active there from 1947 as a textile conservator.

 Geijer died in 1989.
 A foundation in her name awards grants and scholarships to students of the history of textiles from eight Nordic countries.